pagkly/Zed/Investopedia3/Top Line.md

 Top Line
 ## What Is the Top Line?

-The top line is a reference to gross figures reported by a company, such as sales or [revenue](https://www.investopedia.com/terms/r/revenue.asp).
-It is called the top line because it is displayed at the very top of a company's [income statement](https://www.investopedia.com/terms/i/incomestatement.asp), and is reserved for the reporting of gross sales or revenue.
+The top line is a reference to gross figures reported by a company, such as sales or [[revenue]](https://www.investopedia.com/terms/r/revenue.asp).
+It is called the top line because it is displayed at the very top of a company's [[income statement]](https://www.investopedia.com/terms/i/incomestatement.asp), and is reserved for the reporting of gross sales or revenue.
 A company that increases its revenue or sales is said to be generating top-line growth.
 The opposite of the top line is the bottom line.

 ### Key Takeaways